a-n-jelly/a-n-jelly/README.md

 Seattle-based PM.
 Previously London, previously Hong Kong.
 Tinkerer with strong opinions about design and an ever-growing list of side projects.

-Always learning something new — currently ML, probably something else by next month.
+Always learning something new — currently learning how to build with Claude, probably something else by next month.

 Current projects (WIP):
 - 🍃 [Little Places](https://little-places.vercel.app/) - A 'What should I do today with my child?' agent using community sourced places and events.